industriousonesoft/industriousonesoft/README.md

 * 👨‍🎓   With 4 years' computer science and technology education and 9 years' development working experience.
 * 🎓   Master of Science in Software Engineering, B.S. in Computer Science.
 Major GPA 3.75/4.0, TOP 5%.
 * 💼   Used to be a Indie developer, but now I am a senior engineer in Sany AI Institute.
-* 🌱   Currently learning OpenGL, C++, STL, Math & Psychology.
+* 🌱   Currently learning OpenGL, 3D渲染, Qt5, Linux内核+驱动，嵌入式硬件知识, Math & Psychology.
-* 📚   Reading 《Effective Modern C++》《Effective STL》《Unity Shader精要》《新一代视频压缩编码标准H.264AVC 第2版》.
+* 📚   Reading 《Effective Modern C++》《Effective STL》《Unity Shader入门精要》《OUTLIVE》.
 * ✍🏻   Writing my personal thoughts on Programming & Tech & daily life in my [Personal Blog](https://naivertc.top/).
 * 🏋   When I'm not developing and coding, you can find me in GYM, accompanying my family, watching movies or reading books.